Creator-Solutions/Orchestra-Framework/README.md

 ```

 <p>
- This part is what houses the method that adds the endpoint to the specific middleware resource you have provided.
+ The <sub>get</sub> method is what stores the endpoint under the middleware provided.
+This is all done under the hood for you by the framework without requiring more lines of code to be written.
 </p>